 There are rules on how financial services and credit can be advertised.
-The lender providing the credit has to make sure that these rules are followed.
+The lender providing the credit must make sure that these rules are followed.
 Lenders must not publish, display, or submit any advertisement that breaks the rules.

 In general, advertising of financial services and credit must be clear, fair, accurate and not misleading.
 Headline claims and offers must be balanced with information such as risks, fees and charges so that you can make fully informed choices.

-The main laws on the advertising of credit are set out in the Consumer Credit Act 1995, as amended.
+The main laws on the advertising of credit are set out in the Consumer Credit Act 1995.

 Any advertising of credit agreements that includes an interest rate or the cost of the credit must include standard information.
 This is set out in the European Communities (Consumer Credit Agreements) Regulations 2010.

-This standard information must use a representative example and specify clearly:
+This standard information must use a representative example and clearly show: